-In a city of superlatives, Bar 54, Manhattan's highest rooftop bar, strives to stand above the rest in more ways then one.
+In a city of superlatives, Bar 54, Manhattan's highest rooftop bar, strives to stand above the rest in more ways than one.
 Opened in February 2014 on a 54th-floor perch atop the Hyatt Centric Times Square, patrons here can pair handcrafted cocktails with sweeping skyline views spanning the Hudson to East Rivers and over the towers of Times Square.
 Here's the lowdown on this sky-high watering hole:

 The intimate 122-seat indoor/outdoor Bar 54 proposes coveted alfresco seating on an outdoor terrace, complete with outdoor fireplaces, while sleek interiors invite lingering at several window-fronted drinking nooks.
 Expect mirror-polished ceilings, funky light fixtures, and lots of accent layers of mod-meets-nature glass and wood design.
-Furnishings feel a bit like what you might expect of a hotel bar, but, of course, it's all about the river-to-river views here, and this primo perch, a teeny oasis atop the hustle-and-bustle of Times Square below, takes up some of Manhattan's most coveted nightlife real estate for after-work crowds and snap-happy tourists alike.
+Furnishings feel a bit like what you might expect from a hotel bar, but, of course, it's all about the river-to-river views here, and this primo perch, a teeny oasis atop the hustle-and-bustle of Times Square below, takes up some of Manhattan's most coveted nightlife real estate for after-work crowds and snap-happy tourists alike.

 Take your drinking to new heights, as well, with a specialty cocktail menu that far exceeds what you'd expect in the tourist trap Times Square area.
 Order up craft cocktails driven by seasonal produce and locally distilled spirits (like the Brooklyn-made Dorothy Parker American Gin, from the New York Distilling Company).